camohe90/codespace_algorand/README.md

    - Use this environment to write your own scripts or modify existing ones.

 5. **Smart Contracts and Apps on-chain:**
-   - To start a smart contract/dApp project, run:
+   - To start a smart contract or full stack App project, run:
+   - Note: If you are at this point, I recommend you get AlgoKit locally - codespaces are a premium feture of github and can get deleted!
      ```bash
      algokit init
      ```